C.8 Worker's Compensation

 2. Medical Care for Injuries

-The University Health Center, located on the lower level of the Health Professions Center, is the primary Worker's Compensation medical facility for the University.
-If more than first aid is required, the employee should be sent between the hours of 8 a.m. and 4:30 p.m. to the University Health Center.
+The USI Deaconess Clinic, located in the Fitness Center, Room 363, is the primary Worker's Compensation medical facility for the University.
+If more than first aid is required, the employee should be sent to the USI Deaconess Clinic.
 If an employee needs treatment during the hours in which the University Health Center is closed, the employee should be referred to Deaconess Comp Center located at 329 W. Columbia Street.
-However, if the injury or illness is such that hospital treatment is needed immediately, or during hours in which the University Health Center and Deaconess Comp Center are closed, the employee should be sent to Deaconess Hospital, 600 Mary Street.
+However, if the injury or illness is such that hospital treatment is needed immediately, or during hours in which the USI Deaconess Clinic and Deaconess Comp Center are closed, the employee should be sent to Deaconess Hospital, 600 Mary Street.
 (If an employee receives treatment from any place other than the authorized facilities, the University of Southern Indiana may not be responsible for the charges.)
 All statements covering physician and/or medical expenses resulting from the injury should be forwarded to the Human Resources Department.

 3. Compensation

 After the worker's compensation claim has been reviewed by the insurance carrier, payment of the medical bills and temporary total disability compensation may be granted.
 The Human Resources Department or insurance carrier will advise the employee of the status of the case by letter, showing the amount of compensation payable under the law.
 The employee may choose to receive full pay during the seven calendar day waiting period by using accrued sick leave, vacation, or compensatory time.
 After the initial seven days, worker’s compensation pay, which is equivalent to two-thirds of full pay, will begin.
 The department supervisor is required to advise the Human Resources Department when an injured employee under worker's compensation returns to work, the number of lost work days, and any restricted work activity.
-Prior to returning to work, a signed physician’s release form should be forwarded to the Human Resources Department.
+Prior to returning to work, a signed physician’s release form should be submitted to the Human Resources Department.
+Human Resources will advise the department when an injured employee under worker's compensation is cleared to return to work and will work with the department on any work related restrictions prior to the employees return to work.